tpetrone/smart_city_maps/README.md

   ```
 <br>
 - Setup **Google API key**: the API key is not kept in the repository for security
   purposes.
-You will need to create the file
+You will need to modify the contents of the file
   `RAILS_ROOT/config/keys/server_key_1` with the content of your Google
   API key.